-- (a) For purposes of conducting a hearing, voting on motions, or conducting other business of the committee, a quorum shall be 7 members of the committee. - (b) For purposes of conducting the business of a subcommittee established under Site 103.03(c), 5 members of the subcommittee shall constitute a quorum. - (c) For purposes of conducting the business of a subcommittee established under Site 103.03(d), 2 members of the subcommittee shall constitute a quorum. - (d) If a quorum of the committee or a subcommittee is lacking, the members present shall adjourn until a quorum is present.
+(a) For purposes of conducting a hearing, and-voting on motions, or conducting other business of the committee, a quorum of the committee or a subcommittee shall be 7 members of the committee a majority of the members of the committee or subcommittee.

+(b) For purposes of conducting the business of a subcommittee established under Site 103.03(c), 5 members of the subcommittee shall constitute a quorum.

+(c) For purposes of conducting the business of a subcommittee established under Site 103.03(d), 2 members of the subcommittee shall constitute a quorum.

+(db) If a quorum of the committee or a subcommittee is lacking, the members present shall adjourn until a quorum is present.